asavinov/prosto/README.md

 Link columns have several major uses:
 * Data in other (linked) tables can be accessed when doing something in this table, say, when defining its calculate columns
-* Data can be grouped using lined rows interpreted as groups, that is, all rows of this table referencing the same row of the target table are interpreted as one group
+* Data can be grouped using linked rows interpreted as groups, that is, all rows of this table referencing the same row of the target table are interpreted as one group
 * Link columns are used when defining aggregate columns

 There could be other criteria for matching rows and defining link columns which will be implemented in future versions.